xapn/fizz-buzz/README.md

 For example: `fizzBuzz.whenNumberHasFactors().whenNumberContainsDigits().of(3, 5, 15, 30, 315)` returns "FizzFizz BuzzBuzz FizzBuzzBuzz FizzFizzBuzz FizzFizzBuzzBuzz".

 Notice that the variation rules are applied according to the FizzBuzz order: Fizz at first, Buzz after.
 Also notice that each time a condition is satisfied the matching word is repeated.
 If you will not, as playing at 7Boom, you can specify it: `fizzBuzz.wordsOnlyOnce().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "Buzz" only, instead of "BuzzBuzz".
 On the contrary, if you wish a word was repeated as many times as a condition is true, you can also specify it: `fizzBuzz.wordsNTimes().whenNumberHasFactors().whenNumberContainsDigits().of(55)` returns "BuzzBuzzBuzz".

+## Custom words

+You can specify your own custom words, each associated to one number.
+For example: `fizzBuzz.word("Foo", 3).word("Bar", 5).of(3, 5, 15)` returns "Foo Bar FooBar".

 ## Separating words while printing